ndd21/PHYS281/docs/demo-vs-code.md

     When creating a code project it is useful to create a folder/directory specifically for it and make sure you save your files into that folder.
-Spend some time thinking about where you want to store the project and using a briefly descriptive folder name.
+Spend some time thinking about where you want to store the project and use a descriptive folder name.

     Python file names should ideally not contain spaces or non-alphanumerical characters other than hyphens "`-`" or underscores "`_`", e.g., `project_utilities.py` is good, but